EN

 Community fees

-The amount of the fees depends on many factors – such as the size of the housing complex, the scope of the shared infrastructure, and the property’s share in the common areas.
-Annual costs can range from approximately 800 euros to as much as 3,000 euros.
+The amount of the fees depends on many factors – such as the size of the estate, the scope of the shared infrastructure and the proportion of the property in question within the common areas.
+Annual costs can range from around €800 to as much as €3,000.

 Electricity